frederic-perez/AmE-dictionary/dictionary.md

 __tribute__ _Her fellow tribute and her hunting buddy._
 __trick pad__
 __trickle down__ _v_ :four: To pass from high-ranked people to lower-ranked people.
-__trickle out__ _Walmart kept a very limited supply in stock that it trickle out in online flash sales over the last two weeks._
+__trickle out__ _v_ :two::shit: _Walmart kept a very limited supply in stock that it trickle out in online flash sales over the last two weeks._
 __trickle-down__ _n_ :four::shit: _Trickle-down racism._ _Trickle-down economics._ _Trickle-down tax cut._
 __trickle<sup>1</sup>__ _n_ :eight: A small group or number of people or things moving slowly. _A trickle of customers._ :es: goteo, reguero _v_ Come or go slowly or gradually. _She trickle out, shocking friends and connections in the sports world._ _A trickle of electricity._
 __trickle<sup>2</sup>__ _v_ :four::shit: